Alexander-wu/Alexander-wu.github.io/_pages/about.md

-I am Hao Wu, currently a third-year master's student in the Department of Computer Science at the [University of Science and Technology of China (USTC)](https://www.ustc.edu.cn/).
-I am also a joint training student in the large model training group of the Machine Learning Platform Department at [Tencent](https://www.tencent.com/en-us/).
+I am Hao Wu, currently a first-year PhD student in the School of Science at [Tsinghua University](https://www.tsinghua.edu.cn/).
+Previously, I graduated from the Department of Computer Science at the University of Science and Technology of China (USTC)[University of Science and Technology of China (USTC)](https://www.ustc.edu.cn/).
+During my Master's studies at USTC, I was also a joint training student in the large model training group of the Machine Learning Platform Department at Tencent[Tencent](https://www.tencent.com/en-us/).
 My research interests are as follows:

-* **Spatio-temporal Prediction**: With the guidance of [Kun Wang](https://scholar.google.com/citations?user=UnyqjWQAAAAJ&hl=en) and [Yuxuan Liang](https://yuxuanliang.com/), I explore foundational models for spatiotemporal data mining.
-Additionally, I am honored to collaborate with [Xingjian Shi](https://sxjscience.github.io/), whose ConvLSTM introduced me to this field.

-* **AI/ML for Science**: Under the guidance of [Xiao Luo](https://luoxiao12.github.io/), I study machine learning and fluid dynamics.

-* **Scaling Law**: I am collaborating with my teammates to research the intersectional theory and applications of Scaling Law in large scientific computing models.
+* **Scientific Machine Learning**: The ultimate goal of Scientific Machine Learning (SciML) is to accelerate scientific discovery and address complex scientific and engineering challenges by fusing domain knowledge with machine learning.
+It aims to develop more accurate, efficient, and interpretable predictive models, thereby deepening our understanding of the world and driving innovation.

+* **Vision-Language Models for Robotics**: The ultimate goal of Vision-Language Models (VLMs) for Robotics is to enable robots to deeply understand and interact with the world by grounding language in visual perception for intelligent action.
+It aims to build more versatile, collaborative, and general-purpose robots capable of understanding nuanced human instructions and performing complex tasks in real-world environments.